Delunado/PolarisEngine/README.md

 # What is Polaris Engine?

 Polaris Engine is an early-stage 2D/3D Game Engine created from scratch for the sake of learning.
-It's being build using C++ &amp; OpenGL,
+It's being build using C++ &amp; OpenGL.

 The game engine contains several modules and submodules, as well as a visual editor.